tristaneason/grizzlytargets/wp-content/plugins/woocommerce-jetpack/readme.txt

 == Description ==

 **The only WooCommerce bundle you’ll ever need.**
 Replace all those WooCommerce plugins with one single plugin that does the job of them all, and then some!
 Booster combines everything you need to fully customize your site's functionality into a single WooCommerce bundle, with 110 features and counting.
 With zero coding needed and easy setup options, Booster makes customization simple for everyone.

-Discover why 100,000+ websites rely on Booster to expand the possibilities of your website.
-Increase your sales with a multitude of features with the #1 all-in-one WooCommerce plugin.
+Discover why <strong>100,000+ websites</strong> rely on Booster to expand the possibilities of your website.
+Increase your sales with a multitude of features with the <strong>#1 all-in-one WooCommerce plugin</strong>.
 Stop relying on multiple WordPress product plugins today!

 **100+ WooCommerce addons in one single package.**
 Multiple WordPress WooCommerce plugins are a thing of the past!
 Boost the functionality of your Woocommerce website with just one plugin.
 Here’s what you get with Booster: